-This is especially true because these norms seem to be deeply rooted in human behaviour.
+These norms also seem to be deeply rooted in human behaviour.
 People will often punish defectors and reward cooperation almost automatically, out of a sense of justice and gratitude, even if doing so is of no benefit to them.

 One striking fact about all of the above is that it still applies even if you only care about your own aims: even if you’re selfish, it’s better to be nice.
-This means they’re an example of “reciprocal altruism”.
-Reciprocal altruism is when it’s rational for a selfish agent to act altruistically, on the understanding that other agents will return the favour (reciprocate) at a later date.
+(This means they’re an example of “reciprocal altruism.”)

 Now let’s return to ways to increase trade beyond market communities.
 We saw that even if we have a market, many worthwhile trades can fail to go ahead due to transaction costs.
 Communities have come up with several ways to avoid this problem.

-One mechanism we call “pre-emptive trade”.
-In a pre-emptive trade, if you see an opportunity to benefit another community member at little cost to yourself, you take it.
+We call one of these mechanisms ‘preemptive trade.’
+In a preemptive trade, if you see an opportunity to benefit another community member at little cost to yourself, you take it.
 The hope is that they will return the favour in the future.
 This allows more trades to take place, since the trade can still go ahead even when the person isn’t able to pay it back immediately and when you’re not sure it will be returned.
 Instead the hope is that if you do lots of favours, on average you’ll get more back than you put in.

-Pre-emptive trade is another example of reciprocal altruism — you’re being nice to other community members in the hope they will be nice in return.
-It’s yet another reason to be nice.
+Preemptive trade is another example of reciprocal altruism — you’re being nice to other community members in the hope they will be nice in return.

 However, we can see that pre-emptive and indirect trade can only exist in the presence of a significant amount of trust.
 Normal markets require trust to function, because participants can worry about getting cheated, but ultimately people make explicit bargains that are relatively easy to verify.
 With indirect trade, however, you need to trust that each person you help will go on to help others in the future, which is much harder to check up on.